Escartem/Escartem/README.md

-# If it doesn't work, fix it yourself and if it doesn't exist, code it.
+# If it doesn't work, fix it yourself and if it doesn't exist, code it

+---

+spoiler alert, this readme is a complete mess 🥰

 ---